beflagrant/railsconf-today/src/_events/04-26-2000-ruby-karaoke.md

 [Source](https://2023railsconf.slack.com/archives/C052Q1A8KK7/p1682482055626759)

-Ok, we found a larger karaoke venue, https://impulseloungekaraoke.com/ [ 4771 Britt Rd Ste E-7, Norcross, GA 30093 ] which is about ~20 minute drive out.
+Ok, we found a larger karaoke venue, [Impulse Karaoke](https://impulseloungekaraoke.com/) 4771 Britt Rd Ste E-7, Norcross, GA 30093 which is about ~20 minute drive out.
 We're working out transportation, but not much closer to here that opens until Thursday with private rooms.
 We have two rooms for 30 people each, so a total of 60 people allowed.
 The official reservation is at 8PM and lasts 3 hours, but we may be able to extend at the venue, which was about the best I could negotiate on it.

 They do have a dress code and a few rules, so let's make sure to follow: